Programming-geek582/cipher-symmetric/README.md

 ## The modern python based encryption and decryption utility

-encipher is a python CLI utility for encryption and decryption of strings using the cryptography module of python.
+Cipher is a python CLI utility for encryption and decryption of strings using the cryptography module of python.

 Installation: